habemus-papadum/LilKanren.jl/README.md

 If you are just browsing, and would rather not be bothered by the hassles of cloning the repo, setting up IJulia, and such -- then following links to pre-rendered versions of the notebooks may be the path for you.

-However, interactive fiddling is **highly** encouraged -- again, for those seeking the path of least resistance, JuliaBox wins the prize.
+However, interactive fiddling is **highly** encouraged -- again, for those seeking the path of least resistance, JuliaBox and/or Juno are good places to start.

 ### lilinjn's Dogma of Search
 --------------------------